Jordan asserts authority on Palestinian Issue amid Israel-Saudi normalization - I24NEWS

-The Jordanian king cautioned Saudi Arabia against being too accommodating regarding the Palestinians' conditions for a deal
+The Jordanian king warns Saudi Arabia against being too lax regarding the concessions to Palestinians that are expected to be part of the deal

+In the midst of ongoing talks surrounding a potential normalization agreement between Israel and Saudi Arabia, one regional player has stepped forward to make its position known: Jordan.

 The discussions regarding a prospective US-Saudi deal, which could include a normalization agreement with Israel, have raised concerns that critical elements of the Palestinian question are being sidelined.